johannesEwers/VTubeBox/README.md

 ## FAQ

 ### My condenser microphone do not work.
 Does the app use the microphone on my audio interface?
-It does, but Godot always use the first source it founds.
+It does, but Godot always use the first (default) source it founds.
 Check where your mic is connected.

 SOLUTION: If it is in IN2, connect it with IN1 instead.
 Solved it for me as much as I can say.